Kasra-G/ReactorController/README.md

   </ol>

 ## Configuration:
-  To configure the program, use monitors to configure the program.
-Once it is configured, the monitors are no longer necessary but can display information still <p>
+  To configure the program, use monitors.
+Once it is configured, the monitors are no longer necessary but can still display information. <p>
   The minimum monitor size is 2x2.
 Use a height of 4 to have access to all settings.

 ## Update History: